Sale of an inherited property within 10 years: How to optimise taxes and proceeds

 Inheritance tax and speculation tax: Understanding two separate procedures

-A common misconception is the conflation of inheritance tax and speculation tax.
-These are two completely independent types of tax.
-Inheritance tax is applied to the value of the estate you receive and is reduced by personal allowances.
-For children, this allowance is 400,000 euros, and for spouses, it's 500,000 euros, for example.
-If the value of the property is below this, you do not pay inheritance tax.
+A common misconception is the conflation of inheritance tax and capital gains tax.
+They are two completely independent types of tax.
+The inheritance tax applies to the value of the estate you receive and is reduced by personal allowances.
+For children, this allowance is 400,000 euros, and for spouses, it is 500,000 euros.
+If the property value is below this, you do not pay inheritance tax.

-Speculation tax, on the other hand, refers exclusively to the profit from a resale within the time limit.
-Even if no inheritance tax is due, the full amount of speculation tax can be payable.
-A precise, data-driven evaluation is fundamental for both types of tax.
+The capital gains tax, however, refers exclusively to the profit from a resale within the stipulated period.
+Even if no inheritance tax is due, the capital gains tax can still be due in full.
+An accurate, data-based valuation is fundamental for both types of tax.
 You need a reliable market value for the tax office.
-At Auctoa, you can receive such an AI-supported analysis or directly clarify your questions with our ImmoGPT.
+At Auctoa, you can obtain such an AI-supported analysis or directly address your questions with our ImmoGPT.

 Conclusion: Maximising sales revenue with a data-driven strategy

-The sale of an inherited property within 10 years requires careful analysis of a few but crucial factors.
-First, check the original purchase date to determine the remaining speculation period.
-Secondly, analyze the usage history to benefit from the owner-occupier exemption, which can enable a tax saving of over 40%.
-Thirdly, accurately calculate all costs to avoid overestimating the taxable profit.
+Selling an inherited property within 10 years requires a careful analysis of a few crucial factors.
+First, check the original purchase date to determine the remaining speculative period.
+Second, analyse the usage history to benefit from the owner-occupation exemption, which can lead to a tax saving of over 40%.
+Third, calculate all costs precisely to avoid overstating the taxable profit.

-An informed decision is always based on hard facts, not on a gut feeling.
-The complexity of tax regulations makes a professional and impartial assessment essential.
-Such data-driven analysis protects you from unexpected tax demands and ensures you realize the true value of your inheritance.
-Contact us now without obligation to assess your situation.
+A well-informed decision is always based on hard facts, not a gut feeling.
+The complexity of the tax regulations makes a professional and impartial assessment essential.
+Such a data-driven analysis protects you from unexpected tax demands and ensures that you realise the true value of your inheritance.
+Get in touch now for a free evaluation of your situation.
 An accurate valuation is the first step to a successful sale.

 FAQ

-What happens if I inherit only a share of a property (joint inheritance)?
+What happens if I inherit only a share of a property (community of heirs)?

-In a joint inheritance, the same tax rules apply, but all decisions, including the sale, must be made collectively.
-The speculative profit is distributed proportionally among the co-heirs and taxed individually.
+In an inheritance community, the same tax rules apply, but all decisions, including sales, must be made jointly.
+The speculative gain is distributed among the co-heirs and taxed individually.

-Does the owner-occupation exemption also apply to a second home or holiday home?
+Does the self-use exemption also apply to a second home or holiday home?

-No, the tax exemption for owner-occupation only applies to properties used as the main residence and centre of life.
+No, the tax exemption for personal use only applies to properties that are used as a main residence and centre of life.
 Occasional use of a holiday home is generally not sufficient.

-If you sell more than three properties within five years as a private individual, the tax office may consider this as commercial property trading.
-In that case, both income tax and business tax would be incurred.
+If, as a private individual, you sell more than three properties within five years, the tax office may assume it is a commercial property trade.
+In this case, not only income tax but also trade tax will be applied.

-Is capital gains tax also payable if I sell the inherited house at a loss?
+Is there capital gains tax if I sell the inherited house at a loss?

-No, capital gains tax is only levied on a selling profit.
-If the selling price, after deducting all costs, is below the original purchase price, there is no profit and therefore no tax liability.
+No, the speculation tax is only levied on a capital gain.
+If the sale price, after deducting all costs, is below the original purchase price, there is no gain and therefore no tax liability.

-How do I demonstrate owner-occupation to the tax office?
+How do I prove personal use to the tax office?

-The best proof of owner-occupation is a certificate of residence from the residents' registration office.
-Additionally, utility bills or correspondence addressed to this location can serve as evidence.
+The best proof of personal use is the registration confirmation from the residents' registration office.
+Additionally, electricity and gas bills or correspondence to this address can also serve as evidence.

 Subscribe to our newsletter